V4Fire/Client/src/core/component/meta/README.md

   watchers: Dictionary<WatchObject[]>;

   /**
-   * A dictionary that contains the component dependencies to watch in order to invalidate the cache of computed fields */
+   * A dictionary that contains the component dependencies to watch to invalidate the cache of computed fields */
   watchDependencies: ComponentWatchDependencies;

   /**
-   * A dictionary that contains the component prop dependencies to watch in order
+   * A dictionary that contains the component prop dependencies to watch
    * to invalidate the cache of computed fields
    */
   watchPropDependencies: ComponentWatchPropDependencies;